ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I had to feel out the lawyer first.
 How confident are they going to be sending emails to a server the company doesn't own?
 I was talking via my own Gmail account from that moment on.

-From that point on I started laying bread crumbs in digital places that weren't owned by the people positioning themselves against me, which, at that point I felt were at least Weber-Aufderhar and then separately a political faction within the Federal Government.
+From that point on I started laying bread crumbs in digital places that weren't owned by the people positioning themselves against me, which, at that point I felt were at least Runolfsdottir Group and then separately a political faction within the Federal Government.
 That way I could prove people were spying on me and analyze their usage of information against how they could have gotten it, digitally speaking, as well as in the case of my "untimely demise," leave a pattern of evidence that would cause at least an investigation.

 I was on my own and I knew it.
 However, if I could set a precedent it would protect many others in a future of uncertainty.